Flying solo can be great, here’s why…

 Being single means you can figure out out all the things you like (and don’t like) without having to answer to anyone else.
 You can break out of habits: try foods you’ve never eaten before, go travelling without squabbling over the destination, and buy tickets to that Steps revival gig without someone questioning their brilliance.
 Owning the things you love helps you understand what makes you a unique and fascinating person – and being confident in that is magical.

 Your spare time is your own, and you can be as selfish or as generous with it as you want!
-Socialise with your friends, sleep through the day, go travelling, learn a new language, volunteer in an altruistic endeavour – the world is your oyster.
+Socialise with your friends, sleep through the day, take up a new hobby, learn a new language, volunteer in an altruistic endeavour – the world is your oyster.

 Have you ever wondered why single people are often successful?
 They often have more time to dedicate to their studies, fewer distractions when they’re thinking about building their career, and absolutely no need to compromise over the choices they make.
 Sometimes you need to be alone to help you to focus on your goals and dreams.
 So, what you waiting for?
 Go get it!

 Another wonderful thing about being single is that you realise just how special your friendships can be.
 Falling in love is great – but it can often take up so much of your time and emotional energy that your pals get lost by the wayside.
 Your friends make you laugh, they know and accept you with all your flaws, and are always there to pick up the pieces if your relationships fall apart.
 So take the time to build strong and meaningful relationships with your friends – they will outlive the vast majority of your romantic relationships.

 You don’t need to be in a relationship to have fun, and a great thing about being single is that you have the freedom to have sex with as many, or as few, people as you want.
 But remember – whether you have a friend with benefits, enjoy the freedom of one night stands, or just want to explore your sexuality on your own – make sure you use protection and practice all sexual activities safely.